 - Anything else that isn’t included in your credit report

 Individual lenders each use their own guidelines in deciding whether or not to approve an application, but they will almost certainly give significant weight to your credit score.

-- Get a copy of your credit report to check (and correct) any mistakes.
+- Get a copy of your free credit reports to check (and correct) any mistakes.

-- Get older credit accounts remain open so they lengthen your credit history.
+- Get older credit accounts to remain open so they lengthen your credit history.

 - Try not to owe more than 25% of your available credit on each individual credit card.